madskristensen/SolutionFavorites/README.md

 ## Quick Start

-1. Right-click any file in Solution Explorer → **Add to Favorites**
+1. Right-click any file or folder in Solution Explorer → **Add to Favorites**
 2. Find your pinned files in the **Favorites** node at the top

 ![Add to Favorites](art/add-to-favorites.png)